Inclusion & Accessibility in Safe Routes to School Education

 Working with the Massachusetts Association of School Committees, SRTS recommends that all school districts amend their Wellness Policy to include active transportation language.

 The following are examples of school wellness policy amendments which can be tailored to meet the specific needs of each school district.
 The goal is to promote the benefits of safe walking and biking to and from school as well as to decrease parent congestion and idling.
-This can be accomplished by working through the SRTS program components of evaluation, education, encouragement, enforcement, and engineering.
+This can be accomplished by working through the SRTS program components of evaluation, education, encouragement, engagement, and engineering.

 Policy Amendment Language